DHTMLX/docs-suite/docs/pagination/index.md

 ## Features

-You can check the following page to learn how to build a full-featured DHTMLX Pagination:
+Learn how to build a full-featured DHTMLX Pagination:

 - [Features](pagination/features.md)